 Short-term Care: Rehospitalizations

-This tells you the number of rehospitalizations per 1,000 days of short-term care.
-There is generally a correlation between avoiding hospitalizations and a nursing homes short-term rehabilitation performance.
+This tells you the number of times residents are rehospitalized per 1,000 days of short-term care.
+There is usually a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits